aiden-dai/ai-install-k8s/README.md

 <img src="images/kube-final.PNG">

-Now we can see two nodes, one master and one worker node.
+Now we can see two nodes, one master and one worker node (The picture is not updated).
 The installation is completed.